It’s a special year for us…

 The thirty-year period has seen many changes to our understanding of how to conserve freshwater biodiversity – who, for one, would have guessed how important little ponds would turn out to be?
 Here’s a high-velocity tour through some of the Trust’s contributions…

-At the start of the 1990s, the Trust’s first major initiative was the National Pond Survey which looked at Britain’s best ponds in some wonderful places – everywhere from track pools on the Lizard in Cornwall to wildwood lochans in Abernethy Forest, Scotland.
+At the start of the 1990s, the Trust’s first major initiative was the National Pond Survey which looked at Britain’s best ponds in some wonderful places – everywhere from the heathland pools of Bodmin Moor in Cornwall to wild lochans in Abernethy Forest in the Cairngorms.
 The survey still forms the benchmark for high quality ponds, against which other ponds can be compared.
 In the Lowland Pond Survey and the 2007 Countryside Survey – at roughly 10 year intervals – it forms the reference condition used to judge the true state of ponds in the wider countryside.

 The National Pond survey showed that ponds had an unexpectedly high conservation value – but in practice this didn’t make much of a splash in the freshwater world.
 The thing that really changed views was a late 90’s study that compared ponds with rivers and lakes – habitats that were already valued.
 It is extraordinary to think that, even by the 1990s no-one had ever compared the biodiversity value of different waterbody types.
 Biologists worked in silos – usually you were either a river ecologist or a lake ecologist.
 The Trust’s survey of all waterbodies across the catchment of the River Cole on Oxfordshire’s border produced a landmark paper, now with well over 600 citations, which clearly showed that, at landscape scale, ponds were the most biodiverse habitat type.
 Published in 2003, it was a finding that came just in time to ensure that ponds received Priority Habitat status.
 It also highlighted a way we could all help boost freshwater wildlife in an area: creating ponds.